Hyperbolic Interaction Model For Hierarchical Multi-Label Classification: Preliminaries

 To capture the fine-grained semantic connections between a document instance and the labels, the document-label similarities are obtained by aggregating the word-label similarities.
 More specifically, for the text sequence with $ T $ word tokens, \textit{i.e.} $ \bm{x} = [x_1, \dots, x_T] $, the $ i $-th label-aware document representation $ \bm{s}_i = [score(x_1, l_i); \dots; score(x_T, l_i)] $ can be calculate via certain score function. $ \bm{p}_{[i]} $ is then deduced from $ \bm{s}_i $.
-This process is adapted from the interaction mechanism \citep{du2019explicit}, which is usually used in tasks like natural language inference \citep{wang2016learning}.
-Based on the idea that labels can be considered as abstraction from their word descriptions, sometimes a label is even a word itself, the word-label similarities can be derived from their embeddings in the latent space by the same way as the word similarity, which is widely studied in word embedding methods such as \textit{GloVe} \citep{pennington2014glove}.
+This process is adapted from the interaction mechanism \cite{du2019explicit}, which is usually used in tasks like natural language inference \cite{wang2016learning}.
+Based on the idea that labels can be considered as abstraction from their word descriptions, sometimes a label is even a word itself, the word-label similarities can be derived from their embeddings in the latent space by the same way as the word similarity, which is widely studied in word embedding methods such as \textit{GloVe} \cite{pennington2014glove}.

-Note that word embeddings are insufficient to fully represent the meanings of words, especially in the case of \textit{word-sense disambiguation} \citep{navigli2009word}.
+Note that word embeddings are insufficient to fully represent the meanings of words, especially in the case of \textit{word-sense disambiguation} \cite{navigli2009word}.
 Take the word "bank" as an example, it has significantly different meanings in the text sequences "go to the bank and change some money" and "flowers generally grow on the river bank", which will cause a variance when matching with labels "economy" and "environment".
-In order to capture the real semantics of each word, we introduce \textit{RNN}-based word encoder which can take the contextual information of text sequences into consideration (more details will be given in Section \ref{sec3-word_encoder}).
+In order to capture the real semantics of each word, we introduce \textit{RNN}-based word encoder which can take the contextual information of text sequences into consideration.

-\subsection{The Poincaré ball}
+\subsection{The Poincaré Ball}

-Both document words and labels are embedded in the hyperbolic space to preserve their latent hierarchical structures.
+In \textit{HyperIM}, both document text and labels are embedded in the hyperbolic space.
 The hyperbolic space is a homogeneous space that has a constant negative sectional curvature, while the Euclidean space has zero curvature.
-The hyperbolic space can be described via \textit{Riemannian geometry} \citep{spivak1970comprehensive, Hopper2011ricci}.
-From the five isometric models for the hyperbolic space \citep{cannon1997hyperbolic}, we adopt the \textit{Poincar\'{e} ball} \citep{nickel2017poincare}.
+The hyperbolic space can be described via \textit{Riemannian geometry} \cite{Hopper2011ricci}.
+Following previous works \cite{nickel2017poincare,ganea2018hyperbolicnn,tifrea2019poincar}, we adopt the \textit{Poincar\'{e} ball}.